aws-samples/retail-demo-store/README.md

 US West (Oregon) | us-west-2 | [![Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/review?templateURL=https://s3-us-west-2.amazonaws.com/retail-demo-store-us-west-2/cloudformation-templates/template.yaml&stackName=retaildemostore&param_ResourceBucket=retail-demo-store-us-west-2&param_SourceDeploymentType=CodeCommit)
 Europe (Ireland) | eu-west-1 | [![Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/create/review?templateURL=https://s3-eu-west-1.amazonaws.com/retail-demo-store-eu-west-1/cloudformation-templates/template.yaml&stackName=retaildemostore&param_ResourceBucket=retail-demo-store-eu-west-1&param_SourceDeploymentType=CodeCommit)

 The CloudFormation deployment will take 20-30 minutes to complete.

+### Notes:

+#### Amazon Personalize Campaigns

 If you chose to have the Amazon Personalize campaigns automatically built post-deployment, this process will take an additional 2-2.5 hours.
 This process happens in the background so you don't have to wait for it to complete before exploring the Retail Demo Store application and architecture.
 Once the Personalize campaigns are created, they will be automatically activated in the [Web UI](src/web-ui) and [Recommendations](src/recommendations) service.
 You can monitor the progress in CloudWatch under the `/aws/lambda/RetailDemoStorePersonalizePreCreateCampaigns` log group.

+#### Amazon Pinpoint Campaigns
+If you chose to have the Amazon Pinpoint campaigns automatically built (‘Auto-Configure Pinpoint’ is set to ‘Yes’ in the CloudFormation template) , this process will take an additional 20-30 minutes
+Once the Pinpoint campaigns are created, they will be automatically visbile in the [Web UI](src/web-ui).
+However, there are some manual steps required in the deployment steps for enabling the Pinpoint channels -

+##### Pinpoint Emails:

+*PinpointEmailFromAddress:*
+By Default, AWS Accounts have  [emails set up in a sandbox environement](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email.html).
+To enable the functionality, you need to complete the manual steps for either -
+* Verifying the email addresses you want to send and receive emails from.
+More info [here](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-manage-verify.html) This is the easiest and recommended approach for demos.
+* Request to be removed from the sandbox environment.
+More info [here](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-setup-production-access.html) This is recommended only for production workloads and the Retail Demo Store is intended to be used for demonstration purposes only.

+##### Pinpoint SMS
+*PinpointSMSLongCode:*
+A dedicated [long code](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-sms-awssupport-long-code.html) (i.e. a phone number) obtained for Amazon Pinpoint to send and receive messages at.
+You also need to enable [two way SMS](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-sms-two-way.html) for this long code using Pinpoint.
+Follow steps 2 and 3 in the *Enable Pinpoint SMS Channel & Obtain Dedicated Long Code* section of the [Pinpoint workshop](https://github.com/aws-samples/retail-demo-store/blob/master/workshop/4-Messaging/4.1-Pinpoint.ipynb) to get a long code and enable two way SMS for it.
+Enter the number along with the country code and without any spaces or brackets.
+For Example: enter “+1XXXXXXXXXX” for a long code based in the United States.

 ## Step 4 - Using the Retail Demo Store Web Application